-Jody Steinke, Principal Sarah Gass, Assistant Principal Bill Sanders, Assistant Principal Kris Klingele, Assistant Principal Evie Morrison, QAVTC Director
+Jody Steinke, Principal

+Bill Sanders, Assistant Principal

+Kris Klingele, Assistant Principal

+Evie Morrison, QAVTC Director

+Scott Douglas, Athletic Director

+Todd Pettite, Director of Music

 PRINCIPAL'S MESSAGE

 The four years of high school have the potential to be a path of stepping stones that leads students to their future collegiate or vocational field of study.
 This path can be a pre-determined and straight one or it can be a winding one filled with exploration.
 Either way, the vast variety of courses that Quincy High School offers are designed to prepare our students to find the pathway toward their chosen futures.
 We offer an array of courses ranging from introductory career investigation to specific in-depth studies.
 I encourage all students to select courses that will help them with their decision-making for their post-high school choices.
 It is difficult for many young adults to decide what major or field of study to pursue as they prepare for their careers, but thoughtful selection of coursework in high school allows them to discover their true interests and skills.